Student Exchange Insurance Plans: Should I Add-On To My School's Insurance?

 |Exam delay cover*||If your exams have been rescheduled beyond your control and clashes with your travel plans, then you will be covered for the costs that you might incur as a result of having to change your travel plans!
 Cool aye?!|

 |Coverage for leisure activities*||Leisure activities such as scuba-diving, sky diving, extreme sports etc.|

 |Personal travel coverage||If you are planning to travel to other places around the city you're at for your exchange programme|

 |Study interruptions||If you are unable to continue with the exchange programme due to situations where you need to be hospitalised|

-STA and NTUC Income are some insurance providers that offer these additional benefits as an add-on to the insurance coverage that your school provides you with.
+STA and NTUC Income do offer some of these additional benefits as an add-on to the insurance coverage that your school provides you with.
 If some of these perks caught your eye, maybe that’s where you could start your research from.

 Do I Really Need To Get Insurance If I Go On Overseas Exchange Or Internship?

 According to the various schools’ websites, it is compulsory for all students to have a travel insurance plan in force before being able to travel for official school purposes.